Located in Sydney, Australia, Tim Klingender Fine Art is an international business providing a range of services to the high end of the art market.

 Highlights of his past role at Bonhams were the hugely successful auctions of Selected Works from The Estate of Paddy Bedford, and The Laverty Collection: Contemporary Australian Art, both of which toured to London and New York prior to auction, and more recently The Evatt Collection of Bark Paintings and Sculpture.

-Over the decades Tim has assisted in developing some of the finest collections of Australian Indigenous Art, and continues to act as an advisor to a number of the world’s most significant private collections.
+Tim has assisted in developing some of the finest collections of Australian Indigenous Art and continues to act as an advisor to a number of the world’s most significant private collections.
 In addition to trading in the secondary market, the business offers advice relating to purchasing, both privately and at auction, appraisal for both sale and insurance, conservation, and assistance in the sale of artworks.